We welcome Oliver’s mom as a guest blogger today to share...

 My work on behalf of critically ill children and their families began as a college student at Penn State.
-For fun, I signed up for Penn State's dance marathon benefiting the Children's Cancer Center at Hershey Medical Center.
+For fun, I signed up for Penn State’s dance marathon benefiting the Children’s Cancer Center at Hershey Medical Center.
 Little did I know that the children who came to encourage us would capture my heart with their courage and positive attitude.
-After college, I continued to serve these same children with my husband, as a volunteer wish grantor for the Make-A-Wish Foundation.
+After college, I continued to serve these same children, as a volunteer wish grantor for the Make-A-Wish Foundation.

 Too soon, my career took over much of my time and energy.
 I rose to the level of International Tax Director for Marriott International.
 While I thrived on the professional challenges my work provided, I knew that my true calling was elsewhere.
 In 2001, six weeks before her due date, my daughter was born.
 She was admitted to the Neonatal Intensive Care Unit and remained there after I was discharged.
 Leaving her behind had a profound impact on my life and strengthened the sense of restlessness I had begun to feel.

 Three years later, my son also was born prematurely.
 He continued to have significant health concerns throughout his first three years of life.
 I experienced the enormous challenge of maintaining a “normal” life for my healthy daughter while caring for my sick son.
 For us, “normal” was deciding which ball was the least devastating to drop.
 My position at Marriott was soon sacrificed, as we decided that it was necessary for me to be home to focus on my son’s care.